KihtrakRaknas/GradeView/README.md

 # GradeView
-Server side code for the [GradeView App](https://github.com/KihtrakRaknas/GradeViewApp/tree/master) code to handle API reqests
+Server side code for the [GradeView App](https://github.com/KihtrakRaknas/GradeViewApp/tree/master) to handle API reqests

 ## Installation
 Install all npm packages like so